rparkins999/Etar-Calendar/README.md

 ## Contribute
 ### Translations
-Interested in helping to translate Etar?
-Contribute here: https://hosted.weblate.org/projects/etar-calendar/strings/
+Interested in helping to translate this version of Etar Calendar?
+Fork this repository, add your translations, and submit a pull request.

 ##### Google Play app description:
 You can update/add your own language and all artwork files [here](metadata)